aelogica/express_templates/README.md

 </ul>
 ```

-yield and local variables which we may expect to be available in a ViewContext are also wrapped for evaluation later.

 ## Components

 Given the constraint that logic must not go in the template, where does one put it?
 The answer is we make a component!